spierala/mini-rx-store/README.md

 #### FYI

-Also the simplified API makes use of Redux :
+Also the `Feature` API makes use of Redux:
+Each Feature is registered in the Store (Single Source of Truth) and is part of the global App State.
 Behind the scenes `Feature` is creating a default reducer, and a default action in order to update the feature state.
-When you use `setState()` or `createEffect()` MiniRx dispatches the default action, and the default reducer will update the feature accordingly.
+When you use `setState()` or when the feature´s effect completed, then MiniRx dispatches the default action, and the default reducer will update the feature state accordingly.

 See the default Action in the Redux Dev Tools: